rachel9786/15112-Final-Project-8-bit-PvZ/README.md

     How to Run:
         - run Python Source File titled "TP Plants vs Zombies" in an updated editor of your choice (that can run python)
-        - all images used in game are included in the TP zip file, make sure to download the entire zip file and keep the image files in their same location
+        - all images used in game are included in the Term Project file, make sure to download the entire file and keep the images in their same location

     Included Libraries:
         CMU Graphics